What is the difference between advising and counseling at SCC?

 - Interpretation of placement scores and suggestions for appropriate classes.

-- For more information, see the Advisement Center's web page.
+- For more information, see the Academic Career and Advisement Center.

 Counselors help with: